Human Spaceflight

 • A Unique Breed: Astronauts are a highly selected group, chosen for their intelligence, physical endurance, psychological resilience, and a diverse range of skills.
 They come from various backgrounds, including military pilots, engineers, scientists, and even medical doctors.

 • Rigorous Training: Their training is incredibly demanding, involving years of preparation in simulators, underwater facilities (to simulate microgravity), survival training, and extensive scientific and technical education.
-They must be proficient in everything from robotics and orbital mechanics to emergency procedures and complex scientific protocols.

 What Do Astronauts Do in Space?